agda/agda/doc/user-manual/language/record-types.lagda.rst

 Eta equality for coinductive records is not allowed, since this combination could easily make Agda loop.
-This can be overridden at your own risk by using the :ref:`ETA <eta-pragma>` instead.
+This can be overridden at your own risk by using the :ref:`ETA_EQUALITY <eta-pragma>` instead.
 Pattern matching on coinductive records is likewise not allowed.

 You can read more about coinductive records in the section on